charliecalvert/CloudNotes/Assignments/Prog272Final2015.md

 Add support for phone calls, vibration, and location (Elven Geo) to your Final.

+Add a markdown loader page.
+One page in your final, two buttons.
+Button one loads a Jade/Markdown page.
+Button two loads an additional Jade/Markdown page.

 If you have what can only be described as too much time on your hands, or perhaps it could be called a craven need to write code, add support for iterating over multiple records instead of just viewing male and female records.
 You should be able to load